syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 6: The [PdfDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) object represents an entire PDF document that is being created and add a [PdfPage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPage.html) to it.
+Step 6: The [PdfDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) object represents an entire PDF document that is being created.
 The [PdfTextElement](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfTextElement.html) is used to add text in a PDF document and which provides the layout result of the added text by using the location of the next element that decides to prevent content overlapping.
 The [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html) allows you to create table by entering data manually or from an external data sources.

 Add the following code sample in ``ExportService`` class which illustrates how to create a simple PDF document using ``PdfTextElement`` and ``PdfGrid``.